wilsonliaows/docs/recipes/group-data-mapping.md

 Group data mapping is a useful feature that enables the automatic mapping of fields based on matches between the field name and data pill name.
 This is especially helpful when there are a large number of fields that need to be mapped (eg. in database applications).

-The feature allows a 1-1 mapping of the fields in 1 recipe step (action) from 1 data source.
+The feature allows a 1-to-1 mapping of fields in a recipe step from a selected data source.

 ## Activate the group mapping wizard